bitcoinerlab/miniscript/README.md

 const { miniscript, asm, issane } = compilePolicy(policy);
 ```

 `issane` is a boolean that indicates whether the Miniscript is valid and follows the consensus and standardness rules for Bitcoin scripts.
-A sane Miniscript should have non-malleable solutions, not mix different timelock units on a single branch of the script, and not contain duplicate keys.
+A sane Miniscript should have non-malleable solutions, not mix different timelock units on a single branch of the script and not contain duplicate keys.
 In other words, it should be a well-formed and standards-compliant script that can be safely used in transactions.

 ### Compiling Miniscript into Bitcoin script